Ulugh Muztagh

+History

 There have been only a few attempts to climb Ulugh Muztagh and several of them have not been even able to reach the foot of the mountain.
 Getting near the mountain requires a difficult drive across terrain at the elevation of 4300–5000 metres.
 Expeditions who have climbed the mountain spent 2 to 3 weeks on the approach alone using 4 or 6 wheel drive vehicles.